Empowering You – Not The Courts – To Control Your Life Decisions

 Is A Living Will The Same As A POA?

-No. Whereas a POA gives someone else the decision-making power, a living will is a document in which you specify how you want your end-of-life care addressed.
+No. A POA gives someone else the decision-making power, whereas a living will is a document in which you specify how you want your end-of-life care addressed.
 If you become unable to make or communicate your medical decisions, a living will helps your loved ones know whether or not you want to be kept alive on machines if you should become terminally ill.